SpeedyWeather/SpeedyWeatherAssets/README.md

 # SpeedyWeatherAssets

-Input data to run SpeedyWeather.jl.
+Input data and other assets to run SpeedyWeather.jl.

 ## Time-constant